 School board members are given tremendous responsibilities, but what about training?
 Learn about the debate surrounding whether school board members should be trained for their positions.

-, establish school policies, make long-range plans, and assess data to determine school performance.
+School board members are responsible for a variety of responsibilities during their terms of governance.
+They must set budgets, establish school policies, make long-range plans, and assess data to determine school performance.
 This governing board further decides how schools will operate and recommends strategies that will increase student achievement.

 Due to these obligations, it stands to reason that elected board members should receive some type of training to assist them in conducting complex school business.
 However, school board member training is not without its share of controversy.

 The Importance of School Board Training

 In Michigan, voters seem united in their desire to see school board members properly trained for their roles.
 A recent survey published by the Michigan Association of School Boards demonstrated voter discontent.
 As many as 30% of the 600 Michigan voters polled gave their current school board members an average grade of "C" in terms of their recent performance.
 In addition, the survey found the following:

 - Two-thirds of the respondents believe that school board training should be mandatory.

 - The vast majority support training within one hour of the local school district.